intel/dffml/docs/arch/alice/discussion/0003/reply_0002.md

-The cells are working togeter
+The cells are working together

+love they neighbor